DevExpress/devextreme-documentation/concepts/Common/Accessibility/00 Overview/05 Right-to-Left Support.md

 Right-to-left support enables seamless adaptation of web content for languages that are written from right to left, such as Arabic or Hebrew.
-Most of DevExtreme components support this feature.
+Most DevExtreme components support this feature.

-Refer to the following demos to learn more:
+Refer to the following demos for more information:

 #include common-demobutton-named with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/DataGrid/RightToLeftSupport/",